 Will the winter cold protect your home from bugs?
 While it might seem like there are less pests in the winter, some bugs and rodents remain active.
-Many of these pests start looking for shelter as soon as the weather cools and that can lead them into houses and businesses.
+Many of these pests start looking for shelter as soon as the weather cools and that can lead them into houses.

 Individual pests react differently to the winter.
 Some bugs enter a dormant-like state called diapause.
 Others plan their reproductive cycles to allow them to lay eggs that will remain hidden during the winter and finally hatch in the warm spring.